 What is “pulmonary hypertension”?

-The main focus of the PH-KSP is on the rare forms
+The main focus of the this platform is on the rare forms of pulmonary hypertension

-The other three WHO groups are pulmonary hypertension associated with left heart disease (Group 2), pulmonary hypertension associated with lung diseases and/or hypoxia (Group 3) and pulmonary hypertension with unclear and/or multifactorial mechanisms (Group 5).
+The other three World Health Organisation groups are pulmonary hypertension associated with left heart disease (Group 2), pulmonary hypertension associated with lung diseases and/or hypoxia (Group 3) and pulmonary hypertension with unclear and/or multifactorial mechanisms (Group 5).

 This table summarizes the five Pulmonary Hypertension Groups.
 Photo credit: European Heart Journal, Volume 43, Issue 38, 7 October 2022, Pages 3618–3731, https://doi.org/10.1093/eurheartj/ehac237 Published 26 August 2022.